hellex25/Defender-X/APIDOCUMENTATION.md

 For more information about the VirusTotal API and its capabilities, refer to the official VirusTotal API documentation at [https://developers.virustotal.com](https://developers.virustotal.com).

 ---

-Please note that this documentation is a sample and should be customized to include all the relevant details